Your Journey is about to begin

 Frequently Asked Questions

-LDCs will gain an expertise in areas of procedure and programming and have a wealth of knowledge, ideas and experience gained from interaction with other chapters.
-This full-time position is for one academic year with training beginning in mid-July.
+Consultants will gain expertise in areas of recruitment, member experience, chapter operations and more.
+They also have a wealth of knowledge, ideas and experience gained from interaction with other chapters.

 Education/Experience Required